Course details

 Course Leader Dr Kirsten Tatum answers the most common questions about the course in this overview video.

-Course modules
+Course units

-The modules within this course have been crafted to help you contextualise your current or future landscape design practice within a wider framework of interconnected systems.
+The units within this course have been crafted to help you contextualise your current or future landscape design practice within a wider framework of interconnected systems.
 With support from our experienced academics, you’ll get to explore the benefits that this dynamic approach could bring to both your career, and to wider social, economic and environmental needs.

 Find out about fees and payment options